LCTT/TranslateProject/translated/tech/20171206 How to extract substring in Bash.md

 }

 echo
-echo "Purging cache from Cloudflare..." echo for u in $urls do
+echo "Purging cache from Cloudflare。.。" echo for u in $urls do